-- 1.0 DEFINITIONS - 1.1 AGREEMENT shall mean this Software License Agreement and its Supplement. - 1.2 LICENSED PRODUCT(S) shall mean: (i) the software in object code form and documentation listed in the Supplement to this Software License Agreement and (ii) all improvements, corrections, modifications, alterations, revisions, extensions, upgrades, national language versions and/or enhancements to the software in object code form and/or documentation made during the term of this Agreement (hereinafter "Updates"). - 1.3 SUPPLEMENT shall mean the supplement executed under this Software License Agreement.
-The supplement shall describe the Licensed Product(s) and may include additional terms and conditions such as compensation, delivery schedules, technical contacts and other information related to the Licensed Product(s).
-The terms and conditions of this Software License Agreement shall apply to the Supplement. - 2.0 OBJECT CODE LICENSE - 2.1 Licensor hereby grants to Dell a non-exclusive, worldwide, and, subject to Section 9, below, irrevocable right and license, under all copyrights, patents, patent applications, trade secrets and other necessary intellectual property rights, to: (i) use, make, execute, reproduce, display, perform, the Licensed Product(s), in object code form, (ii) distribute and license, the Licensed Product(s), in object code form, as part of, in conjunction with, or for use with, Dell systems and (iii) authorize, and license third parties to do any, some or all of the foregoing.
-Dell shall have the option to distribute the Licensed Product(s) end user spursuant to Licensor's end user license agreement - 2.2 The above grant includes, without limitation, the right and license to: (i) use Licensor's trade names, product names and trademarks (the "Trademarks") in connection with the marketing and distribution of Licensed Product(s) and (ii) all pictorial, graphic and audio visual works including icons, screens and characters created as a result of execution of the Licensed Product(s).
+- 2.1 Licensor hereby grants to Dell a non-exclusive, worldwide, and, subject to Section 9, below, irrevocable right and license, under all copyrights, patents, patent applications, trade secrets and other necessary intellectual property rights, to: (i) use, make, execute, reproduce, display, perform, the Licensed Product(s), in object code form, (ii) distribute and license, the Licensed Product(s), in object code form, as part of, in conjunction with, or for use with, Dell systems and (iii) authorize, and license third parties to do any, some or all of the foregoing.
+Dell shall have the option to distribute the Licensed Product(s) to end users pursuant to Licensor's end user license agreement. - The above grant includes, without limitation, the right and license to: (i) use Licensor's trade names, product names and trademarks (the "Trademarks") in connection with the marketing and distribution of 2.2 Licensed Product(s) and (ii) all pictorial, graphic and audio visual works including icons, screens and characters created as a result of execution of the Licensed Product(s).
 Dell's use of the Trademarks shall be in accordance with applicable trademark law.
 Dell agrees to consistently identify the Trademarks as being the property of Licensor.
 Dell agrees that the Trademarks are and will remain the sole property of Licensor and agrees not to do anything inconsistent with that ownership.
 Dell shall (a) comply with any requirements established by Licensor concerning the style, design, display and use of the Trademarks, (b) correctly use the "(R)" registration and "(TM)" symbols, (c) use the Trademark solely in connection with the appropriate products, (d) promptly inform Licensor of the use of any marks similar to the Trademarks and any potential infringements of the Trademarks which comes to Dell's attention, and (e) not misuse the Trademarks or engage in any unlawful activity in any way related to the use of the Trademarks.
 Dell will indemnify, defend and hold harmless Licensor and its officers, directors, employees and agents from and against any and all liabilities, losses, damages, claims, costs and expenses (including without limitation, reasonable attorney's fees and expenses) arising out of (i) misuse of the Trademarks, (ii) any statements or representations made to any person or entity by the Dell or its agents concerning the Products and (iii) any other negligent, reckless or wrongful conduct of the Dell or its agents arising in connection with its activities related to this Agreement or the Products.
 All sales and promotions materials (including, without limitation, labels, stickers, packaging or software documentation) which include any Trademark shall be subject to the advance review and approval of Licensor; it being understood that once Licensor has approved any particular use, Licensor need not approve any additional use which is substantially the same as that which has been previously approved, provided such future use complies with the foregoing obligations regarding Trademark usage.
-When requested, Dell shall send samples of advertising and promotional materials bearing any Trademark, samples of any goods bearing or sold under any Trademark, and any other documentation which may permit Licensor to determine whether the Trademark uses conform to the requirements of this Agreement..
+When requested, Dell shall send samples of advertising and promotional materials bearing any Trademark, samples of any goods bearing or sold under any Trademark, and any other documentation which may permit Licensor to determine whether the Trademark uses conform to the requirements of this Agreement.